madanyc/workfront-learn.en/help/resource_management/workload-balancer/settings-to-consider-for-workload-balancer/settings-to-consider-for-the-workload-balancer.md

 type: Tutorial
 team: Technical Marketing
 ---
-# Settings to consider for the [!DNL Workload Balancer]
+# Settings to consider for the Workload Balancer

 There are a couple of Workload Balancer settings to consider as you dive into the individual workloads of your users: